AUGUST 2-3

 Dialogue with the Council on Indigenous and Urban Approaches to Climate Adaptation

 During this session, Council members and invited experts will participate in a public dialogue on Indigenous and Urban Approaches to Climate Adaptation.
-The session will include moderated exchanges between Council members and invited experts, as well as a moderated question and answer period with registered participants.

 Youth Innovation Challenge Winners